Artful Homemaking

 And, it’s really pretty simple to make butter with your mixer!

-All the recipes I’ve seen recommend using a stand mixer, but we don’t have one.
-A regular hand-held mixer works just fine for this.
+All the recipes I’ve seen recommend using a stand mixer, but I’ve never actually used ours for making butter.

-It does take awhile to get the cream to the right texture, but it’s a pretty simple process if you’re willing to wait.
+It does take a while to get the cream to the right texture, but it’s a pretty simple process if you’re willing to wait.

 Supplies Needed